sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 Output: [3,4,5]
 {% endhighlight %}

-Here we see that when I used `*` on variable c the tuple elements gets gets added to c as a list and I can now iterate through it.
+Here we see that when I used `*` on variable c the tuple elements gets  added to c as a list and I can now iterate through it.
 Pretty neat!.
 This is known as unpacking of tuple. lets look at some more examples